Tuesday, August 29, 2006

 David Wright is living up to the hype.
 Wright has been slapping and driving the ball to right field almost exlcusively in these early games, an encouraging sign that the youngster's plate coverage and bat control have not been over-hyped.
 His combination of discipline -- he is the Anti-Reyes, rarely swinging on the first pitch -- and power will go a long way this year.
 I feel that Wright could hit anywhere from 2-6 in the lineup and succeed.
 He has driven in runs in each of the Mets' first six games, setting a new franchise record.
 The ceiling on his production levels appeared high before the season began, and his torrid start has surely bolstered these lofty expectations.

+The Nationals have a captain, and he wears a mustache.
 In the most encouraging development of the Nats' young season, Nick Johnson has become Rod Farva.
 Not only is Johnson more fun to watch because of his newfound ability to pass for an adolescent walrus, but his three-run homer off Pedro put the Nationals right back in last Thursday's game.
 He takes pitches, makes contact, and has been with the team longer than anyone besides Jose Vidro.
 I don't know how the Win Shares stack up, but it seems the Nationals/Expos may have actually gotten equal value in the deal that sent Javy Vazquez to the Bombers.